imazen/resizer/readme.md

 The short version: ImageResizer has several license packages that have different tiers of access to our plugins, including free packages in our [essential](http://imageresizing.net/plugins/editions/free) and [trial](http://imageresizing.net/licenses/trial) packages.
 To find out about our license packages, [visit our website](http://imageresizing.net/licenses).

-## Support Contracts

-For those times when (not if) everything breaks all at once, it's good to have us in your corner.
-Our support contracts come with architecture planning, hot-fixes, guaranteed rapid-response, emergency telephone numbers, and lots of other cool stuff.
-Furthermore, you can customize your plan to get just the right amount of support that you need.
-Remember: contracts can *save money* in the long-term, and we do our best to make sure our support contract customers get maximum bang for minimal buck.

-All ImageResizer support contracts come with a non-expiring Elite license, and free major upgrades for the duration of the contract.
-To see the different options available, check out [our support contracts page](http://www.imageresizing.net/support/contracts).
+We also offer email support plans and custom support contracts.
+Contact us at sales@imazen.io to learn more.

 <a name="contact"></a>

 ## Contact Us

-We can be reached at support@imageresizing.net.
+We can be reached at support@imazen.io.
 We usually respond within 2 or 3 business days.
-Of course, you could also leave comments on our [website](http://www.imageresizing.net), tag issues, or send smoke signals (Note: We do not actually advise sending smoke signals.
-Terrible waste of firewood, and bad for asthmatics to boot).
+Of course, you could also check out StackOverflow, where over [500 ImageResizer questions have been answered](http://stackoverflow.com/questions/tagged/imageresizer).